tajseattle/tajseattle.github.io/_posts/2022-11-01-Things-to-do-before-you-leave.md

         - RobinHood
         - M1 Finance <br><br/>

-    I would highly recommend opening bank, brokerage and retirement accounts (401k, roth IRA, traditional IRA etc) with at least Schwab, IBKR and TD Ameritrade. **If any of these institutions change their policies in the future, you want the option of rolling over your assets to a different provider**.
-If you don’t have a secondary account (and at that point it will be pretty hard to open one as a non-resident), then you will have to liquidate and transfer your balances and that will involve tax bills around capital gains (and possible locking in losses).
+    **I would highly recommend opening bank, trading, and retirement(one each of Rollover IRA, Roth IRA and Traditional IRA) accounts with at least Schwab, IBKR and TD Ameritrade.
+If any of your current providers change their policies in the future, you want the option of rolling over your assets to a different provider**.
+If you don’t have a secondary account (and at that point it will be pretty hard to open one as a non-resident), then you will have to liquidate and transfer your balances and that will involve tax bills around capital gains (and possibly locking in losses).
 If you are rolling over assets like stocks, make sure to specify you want an **in-kind transfer** so that your securities are rolled over as-is (without liquidation).

 2. Link your Ultramobile number to your banks as a secondary number
 	- **Note** - IBKR and Ameritrade let you link an Indian phone number for 2FA